Adam Jezierski

-Adam Jezierski Ros (born 11 July 1990) is a Polish actor based in Spain.
+Adam Jezierski Ros (born 11 July 1990) is a Polish-born actor based in Spain.
 He is known for playing lead role in the series Física o Química as Gorka Martínez Mora.

 Biography

 Adam Jezierski was born on 11 July 1990 in Warsaw, Poland.
-His family moved to Madrid, Spain when he was 7.
+His family moved to Madrid, Spain, when he was 7.

 Career

 In 2003, Jezierski made his acting debut appearing in film Sueños, which won the Goya award for best shortfilm.

 In 2004, he acted in the movie Siete.